Ibn Al-Nafis

 Ibn-al-NafisIbn Al-Nafis is one of the greatest scientists during the period of the Golden Era of Muslims.
 He was a famous physician and researcher.
-He has discovered cures of several diseases and described the blood circulation in the human body in detail.
+He has discovered cures of several diseases and described the Blood circulation in the human body in detail.

 Early Life